 How to watch the College Football Playoff rankings show today

-Read More ...
-Predicting the College Football Playoff rankings, bracket for Week 14

-Coming off another big weekend full of upsets and movement around the polls, it’s time for the College Football Playoff selection committee to reveal its fourth top 25 rankings.
+Coming off another big weekend full of upsets across Rivalry Week and moving into Championship Weekend, it’s time for the College Football Playoff selection committee to reveal its fifth top 25 rankings.

-With just one week left in the regular season, the race for the playoff is heating up, not to mention a crowded field atop the conference championship picture across the Power Four.

-Arizona State made a huge statement in the Big 12, while SEC contenders Alabama and Ole Miss shocked the world with stunning road losses that will have an impact on the playoff picture.
+As we head into our first taste of postseason action, the committee still has plenty of important decisions to make around not only who should be included, but what team gets seeded where.

+Ohio State lost a stunner to Michigan while Miami was upset on the road by Syracuse, throwing a wrench into the Big Ten and ACC title games, respectively, leaving the committee with some important decisions that will affect what the playoff looks like.

 Where does that leave things as we move into the next rankings selection process and as we draw closer to Selection Sunday?